Disability Rights Initiative

 Together with all HRLN Units, the Disability Rights Initiative team has built country-wide alliances with national organizations like the Rajiv Gandhi Foundation, Leprosy Mission, National federation of the Blind, National Association of the Deaf and others.
-We have also cemented state wise alliances with Disabled People’s Organizations and NGOs working on disability.
-We work, in particular, with the movements of persons with disabilities in various states of the country.
-Our team is recognized as a resource base for awareness raising and utilization of the law for persons with disabilities, making “know your rights” information available in accessible communication formats including Braille, audio books, videos with sign language, and interpretation for the hearing impaired.
+Its team is recognized as a resource base for awareness-raising and utilization of the law for persons with disabilities, making “know your rights” information available in accessible communication formats including Braille, audio books, videos with sign language, and interpretation for the hearing impaired.

 - Denial of access to most Civil and Political rights